 • Am I suffering from tuberculosis?
 Please clarify from my CT report.

 • Hypertension and Skipping Anti-Hypertensive Pills - A Small Step Towards a Big Mistake

-• Can viral infection cause dilated cardiomyopathy in adult?
+Can the cause of dilated cardiomyopathy in adult be viral infection?